arduino/help-center-content/content/Software Support/IDE Settings/Arduino-IDE-wont-open-The-cloud-file-provider-is-not-running.md

 The [sketchbook is located](https://support.arduino.cc/hc/en-us/articles/4412950938514-Open-the-Sketchbook) inside the "Documents" folder by default.
 Using OneDrive to back up your "Documents" folder with "Files On-Demand" active can lead to sketch or library files not being available when compiling, resulting in the `The cloud file provider is not running` error.
 To keep OneDrive backup active but disable "Files On-Demand" for the desired files:

-1. Go to the File Explorer and navigate to the "OneDrive" folder
+1. Go to the File Explorer and navigate to the "OneDrive" folder containing your sketchbook (e.g. `OneDrive\Documents\Arduino`).

    ![File explorer OneDrive folder](img/one-drive-folder.png)